Benjamin-Kuzava/binary-search-visualization/README.md

 ## Project Description

 Users can generate a random collection of books that are then arranged on a virtual bookshelf.
 Users can select a specific title to see how the binary search algorithm locates a specific book on the shelf.
-While the serach runs, values tracked within the algorithm are highlighted, including the left and right bounds and current target.
+While the search runs, values tracked within the algorithm are highlighted, including the left and right bounds and current target.

 Additionally, clicking on a book will allow users to view additional information or follow a link back to Open Library to learn more.